liviux/k8s-cluster-oci-rpi4/README.md

 }
 ```

-Run `terraform init` to download the OCI provider, `terraform plan` to preview the changes, and `terraform apply` to execute.
+Run `tofu init` to download the OCI provider, `tofu plan` to preview the changes, and `tofu apply` to execute.
 This configuration should return the names of the availability domains in your region.
 If you see something like `"name" = "pmkj:EU-YOURREGION-1-AD-1"` without errors, your setup is correct so far.
 You can delete this test file now.

 ## Provisioning

 You'll need to add a few more values to your notes file:

 -   In the OCI console, click **Developer Tools > Cloud Shell** (top-right corner) and run `oci iam availability-domain list`.
-Save the name of the availability domain (not the ID).
+Save the name of the availability domain (not the ID) - if many pick one.
 This is your `availability_domain` variable.
+Should be the same results as from running the test above.
--   In the same Cloud Shell, run `oci compute image list --compartment-id <YOUR-COMPARTMENT> --operating-system "Canonical Ubuntu" --operating-system-version "22.04 Minimal aarch64" --shape "VM.Standard.A1.Flex"` to find the OS Image ID.
-The first result is likely the latest build (e.g., `Canonical-Ubuntu-22.04-Minimal-aarch64-2022.11.05-0`).
+-   In the same Cloud Shell, run `oci compute image list --compartment-id <YOUR-COMPARTMENT> --operating-system "Canonical Ubuntu" --operating-system-version "24.04 Minimal aarch64" --shape "VM.Standard.A1.Flex"` to find the OS Image ID.
+The first result is likely the latest build (e.g., `Canonical-Ubuntu-24.04-Minimal-aarch64-2024.10.08-0`).
 Save the ID.
 This is your `os_image_id` variable.
 -   Search for "my IP" on Google to find your public IP address.
 Save it in CIDR format (e.g., `111.222.111.99/32`).
 This is your `my_public_ip_cidr` variable.
-If you don't have a static IPv4 address from your ISP, consider using a cheap VPS with a static IP or setting up DDNS.
+If you don't have a static IPv4 address from your ISP, consider using a cheap VPS with a static IP (highly recommended) or setting up DDNS.
 However, DDNS might not be usable in Security Lists.
-Alternatively, you'll need to manually update the Ingress rule in your VCN's Security List with your new IP each time it changes, or set the Ingress rule to `0.0.0.0/0` to allow all traffic (not recommended for security reasons).
+Alternatively, you'll need to manually update the Ingress rule in your VCN's Security List with your new IP each time it changes, or set the Ingress rule to `0.0.0.0/0` to allow all traffic (absolutely not recommended for security reasons).
 -   Your `public_key_path` is the path to your public SSH key.
 If you don't have one, generate it with `ssh-keygen`.
 It should be located at `~/.ssh/id_rsa.pub` (or a similar name with `.pub`).
 You might want to copy the private key to your VPS using `scp` to connect to OCI from both your local machine and the VPS.
 -   Finally, provide an email address for installing a certificate manager.
 This will be your `certmanager_email_address` variable.
 I skipped this step as it's a personal testing project.